cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 - After both scans are complete, export the results as both XML and HTML from the `Reports` menu.
 Name the files according to `YYYYMMDD-ZAP.xml/html`.

-- [ ] Upload both reports to Google Drive: https://drive.google.com/drive/u/0/folders/0B5fn0WMJaYDnaFdCak5WNWRGb1U in a folder named `YYYYMMDD ZAP & Nessus`.
+- [ ] Upload both reports to Google Drive: https://drive.google.com/drive/u/0/folders/0B5fn0WMJaYDnaFdCak5WNWRGb1U in a folder named `YYYYMMDD-ZAP-Nessus`.

 You can shut down ZAP and Firefox.
 If you use Firefox in your day to day, you likely want to remove the proxy.